 1. Proper Kitten Diet

 Kittens have different needs based on their age.
 Most rescues or shelters that you would foster for will provide you with the necessary food for your kittens.
-Unless your shelter specializes in helping neonatal kittens (newborn to 4 weeks), you will likely not be dealing with bottle feeding.
+Unless your shelter specializes in helping neonatal kittens (newborn to four weeks), you will likely not be dealing with bottle feeding.

-The main goal of feeding kittens is to get them to a weight of 2 pounds, which is the minimum weight to spay or neuter them.
+The main goal of feeding kittens is to get them to a weight of two pounds, which is the minimum weight to spay or neuter them.
 Once a kitten is old enough and big enough to be fixed, they will likely soon be put up for adoption.
 There are a couple of different ways you can help your kittens reach this goal weight.

 Kitten Diet Elements

 - Wet food: Recently weaned kittens are likely not completely ready for dry food, so wet food is a good transition food.
-Wet food should be of a variety that's made specifically for kittens.
+Wet food should be a variety that's made specifically for kittens.

 - Dry food: Some kittens will quickly take to dry food, which makes the entire process easier for you!